-A - Number of meetings held during the time the director held office during the period, including circular resolutions.

-B - Number of meetings attended.
+- A Number of meetings held during the time the director held office during the period. - B Number of meetings attended.

 Being a small executive Board, the Directors are in contact on a regular basis, minimising the requirement for numerous formal meetings throughout the year.